MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/investigate-machines-windows-defender-advanced-threat-protection.md

 ## Tabs

 The five tabs under the cards section show relevant security and threat prevention information related to the machine.
+In every tab, you can customize the columns that are shown.

 ### Alerts

 The **Alerts** section provides a list of alerts that are associated with the machine.
 This list is a filtered version of the [Alerts queue](alerts-queue-windows-defender-advanced-threat-protection.md), and shows a short description of the alert, severity (high, medium, low, informational), status in the queue (new, in progress, resolved), classification (not set, false alert, true alert), investigation state, category of alert, who is addressing the alert, and last activity.
+You can also filter the alerts and customize the columns.

 ![Image of alerts related to the machine](images/alerts-machine.png)